Mobile FAQs

 How does my screen resolution affect navigation around Field Service Mobile?

-Navigating between screens may be different on devices running different resolutions.
+Navigating between screens might be different on devices with different resolutions.

 For example, navigating from viewing the Contact Details screen within the Contacts tab to the Asset Details screen in the Asset tab may be different on different devices.